“Infinite growth of material consumption in a finite world is an impossibility.” E. F. Schumacher

 Focus

-In these times of recession, it’s difficult to see how and when the car industry will recover.
-But 2 main contrasting factors are worth a mention:
+B. In times of recession, the automotive sector is one of the first to be hit and it’s difficult to see how and when it will recover.
+But 2 main contrasting factors strongly emerged during last recession and are worth a mention:

-1. There has been a considerable raise in second hand cars sales in most of the world in the recent past (at the top of the popularity ranking we find used Honda Accord and used Honda Civic).
-This fact has mainly 2 reasons.
-On the demand side the current financial crisis, facing most of the world, has pushed many people toward used motor cars due to budget constraints.
-On the supply side, the rising fuel prices have also boosted second hand cars sales, as many people opt to sell off the fuel guzzlers they had bought earlier when fuel cost was not a major issue.
+1. There had been a considerable raise in second hand cars sales in most of the world.
+This fact had mainly 2 reasons.
+On the demand side the current financial crisis had pushed many people toward used motor cars due to budget constraints.
+On the supply side, the rising fuel prices had also boosted second hand cars sales, as many people opted to sell off the fuel guzzlers they had bought earlier when fuel cost was not a major issue.